Contradictory to its name – Sherwin Williams Crushed Ice is the exact opposite of what it is called.

 Moreover, it has an LRV of 70 – thus, making your space look larger and enhanced.

-Get a stick-on sample square of Simple White to test in your home.
+Get a stick-on sample sheet of Simple White to test in your home.

 Crushed Ice Vs First Star